 Life course approaches to human ageing is designed to introduce students to the basic concepts in the field of human development and ageing.
 The course provides an overview of psycho-social-biological factors that impact on the ageing process.
 This includes understanding age-normative changes in cognitive, physical and mental health, changes in family structure and social contexts, and the neurodegenerative conditions that impact on sensory, cognitive and physical function.
 Specific areas that may be covered include dementia, diet, visual and hearing impairment, mobility and falls, the provision of informal and formal care, mental health, and work and retirement.

-2• Assimilate and evaluate the literature that pertains to lifecourse approaches to ageing and population health; (LO - 2)
+1. Critically evaluate concepts and theories of lifecourse approaches to ageing and population health; (LO 1)

-Indicative AssessmentOral Poster Presentation - approximately 20% of overall grade (LO 1-5)
+Indicative AssessmentOral Poster Presentation - 20% of overall grade (LO 2,3,4)